DataManagementLab/lab23_wannadb_scale-up/README.md

 ![Document collection and corresponding table.](header_image.svg)

 WannaDB allows users to explore unstructured text collections by automatically organizing the relevant information nuggets in a table.
-It supports ad-hoc SQL queries over text collections using a novel two-phased approach: First, a superset of information nuggets is extracted from the texts using existing extractors such as named entity recognizers.
+It supports ad-hoc SQL queries over text collections using a novel two-phased approach.
+First, a superset of information nuggets is extracted from the texts using existing extractors such as named entity recognizers.
 The extractions are then interactively matched to a structured table definition as requested by the user.

-Watch our [demo video](https://link.tuda.systems/aset-video) or [read our paper](https://doi.org/10.18420/BTW2023-08) to learn more about the usage and underlying concepts.

 ## Usage